abessudnov/abessudnov.github.io/_pages/publications.md

 ### The Russo-Ukrainian war

 * Kobak, D., A.Bessudnov, A.Ershov, T.Mikhailova, and A.Raksha.
 (2025).
 "War fatalities in Russia in 2022–2023 estimated via excess male mortality".
-Demography.
-Advance publication.
+Demography 62 (2): 335-347.
 [`[Open access]`](https://doi.org/10.1215/00703370-11862998)
 * Bessudnov, A. (2023).
 "Ethnic and regional inequalities in Russian military fatalities in Ukraine: Preliminary findings from crowdsourced data".
 Demographic Research 48 (31): 883-898.
 [`[Open access]`](https://doi.org/10.4054/DemRes.2023.48.31)